How it started

 Whilst a teenager and student at the local art college I can remember being told that I couldn't fit a wildlife subject into every brief we were given, so decided further education was not for me!

-My work has featured in a number of publications and is held in private collections around the world, but probably my biggest achievement was having my acrylic painting "Domino" (included on this website) accepted for the annual Birds in Art exhibition at the Leigh Yawkey Woodson museum in Wisconsin, USA
+My work has featured in a number of publications and is held in private collections around the world, but probably my biggest achievement was having my acrylic painting "Domino" (pictured here) accepted for the annual Birds in Art exhibition at the Leigh Yawkey Woodson museum in Wisconsin, USA.